Indonesia Plans to Increase Corn Production Amid Limited Imports

 Reading time: 1 minute

 Indonesian President Joko Widodo has instructed the Government to raise the country’s Corn production for raw materials and post-harvest products amid rising global food prices and to develop new Corn fields in the eastern region.
-So, the Indonesian Agricultural Ministry announced on 01 August that they would increase national Corn production in new areas in Papua, West Papua, Nusa Tenggara Timur, Maluku, North Maluku, and North Kalimantan (6 locations) with a total land area of 141,000 hectares and 86,000 hectares of new land.
+So, the Indonesian Agricultural Ministry announced on 01 August that they would increase national Corn production in new areas in Papua, West Papua, Nusa Tenggara Timur, Maluku, North Maluku, and North Kalimantan (6 locations) with a total land area of

 The production increase would be in the form of land intensification and extensification.
 As for post-harvest production, the Agricultural Ministry will take several efforts, such as building post-harvest support facilities and silos and dryers.
 This effort will help reduce toxins in the Corn and maintain the water content at above 14-20% to meet the needs of the industry market.
 The Government is allocating IDR1.8 trillion until 2024 so that farmers can apply for credit for procuring agricultural tools and machines.

 Mr.Airlangga Hartarto, Coordinating Minister for Economic Affairs, said: The increase in Corn production will have to be adjusted according to both domestic and global demands.
 This increase will be from upstream, post-harvest to off-takers or the market.
 He added that it is essential to growing the average production per hectare from 5 tons to between 10-13 tons.

 The coordinating Minister believes the national scale can reach 27 million tons.
 This year’s target for Corn production is calculated as 23 million tons.
 Indonesia’s Maize production has reached more than 18 million tons, whereas the national demand is about 15 million tons and the reserves are 3 million tons.